wasiflatifhussain/InclusiveCapital/neural-network-model/README.md

 - GREEN_ENERGY_PROJECTS: Categories related to education or medical purposes which might have varied loan amounts and rates.
 - VETERAN_OWNED_BUSINESS: Categories with high creditworthiness (lower default rates).
 - LGBTQ_ENTREPRENEURS: Categories with higher interest rates and loan amounts.

+### Editing modified dataset to inject business_proposal_analysis header to data:
+Intuition: Analyzing the business proposal can give valuable insights into whether the business will become successful.
+By analyzing the modified dataset, we can draw patterns in the existing data and assume which of the datapoints may have business_proposal_analysis categorical rating of high-medium-low.

+##### We are currently considering two strategies to categorize the data and add the new header:
+###### Strategy 1 (using basic correlations):
+- High Business Plan:
+    1. Lower interest rates (7.5% - 12.5%).
+    2. Lower loan to income percentage.
+    3 .Loan grades A-D.
+    4. Non-default loans (loan_status = 0).
+- Medium Business Plan:
+    1. Moderate interest rates (12.5% - 20%).
+    2. Moderate loan to income percentage.
+    3. Loan grades A-D.
+    4. Mix of default and non-default loans.
+- Low Business Plan:
+    1. Higher interest rates (> 20%).
+    2. Higher loan to income percentage.
+    3. Default loans (loan_status = 1).

+###### Strategy 2 (more refined with deeper insights):
+- High Business Plan:
+    1. Non-default loans (loan_status = 0).
+    2. Interest rate <= 12.5%.
+    3. Loan to income percentage <= 0.5.
+    4. Loan grades A-D.
+    5. Renters with no prior defaults.
+    6. Credit history length > 4 years.
+- Medium Business Plan:
+    1. Non-default loans (loan_status = 0) with interest rate > 12.5% and <= 20%.
+    2. Default loans (loan_status = 1) with interest rate <= 20%.
+    3. Loan to income percentage > 0.5 and <= 0.9.
+    4. Loan grades A-D.
+    5. Renters with credit history length <= 4 years.
+- Low Business Plan:
+    1. Default loans (loan_status = 1) with interest rate > 20%.
+    2. Loan to income percentage > 0.9.
+    3. Loan grades E-G (if not already dropped).
+    4. Renters with prior defaults.